 To investigate the lower-troposphere lifting and moisture pooling that are vital to CI under different synoptic circulations, we calculated the vertically integrated moisture flux convergence (VIMFC; Banacos & Schultz, 2005).
-It was defined as the horizontal moisture flux convergence integrated from 1000 hPa to 850 hPa in the current study.
+It was defined as the horizontal moisture flux convergence integrated from 1,000 to 850 hPa in the current study.
 VIMFC combines the influence of horizontal convergence and moisture pooling in a certain depth.
 Figure 5 shows that a remarked magnitude of low-level moisture flux convergence (negative VIMFC) dominates the coasts of South China including the Yangjiang coastal area under the first two types of atmospheric circulations.
 It suggests that the onshore southwesterlies at low levels may aid in the large-scale moisture pooling and forced lifting.
-For the other four types of CI days, a moisture divergence is generally observed over the coasts (warm colors in Figures 5c-f).
+For the other four types of CI days, a moisture divergence is generally observed over the coasts (warm colors in Figures 5c-5f).
 Note that convection also initiated under these four synoptic conditions without large-scale moisture pooling, but the probability seems much lower than that under the first two types.
 Considering that Type 1 accounts for nearly 50% of all the CI days, we focus on the CI-related characteristics under this typical atmospheric circulation in the following sections.

 In South China, strong large-scale monsoon flows are often characterized by the presence of marine LLJs.
-Many high-impact convective weather has been found to occur in the presence of marine LLJs in the coastal region (e.g., Du & Chen, 2018, 2019b; Zhang and Meng, 2019).
+Many high-impact convective weather has been found to occur in the presence of marine LLJs in the coastal region (e.g., Du & Chen, 2018, 2019a; M. Zhang et al., 2019).
 The marine LLJ is an important factor in influencing the coastal rainfall primarily by providing moisture and convergence at their termini and interacting with orography.
 For the Type 1 CI days, the occurrence frequency of the upstream marine LLJ is as high as 40%, as indicated by the blue ellipse in Figure 6a.
-The average wind profile in the high-occurrence LLJ area presents a salient "jet nose" feature (i.e., the speed maximum level) in the lowest 1 km layer (Figure 6b).
-Due to the averaging for all the Type 1 CI days, the speed on the maximum level of the profile (6.7 m s-1) is smaller than the threshold of 10 m s-1 for defining an LLJ.
-Here such low-level upstream southerlies are defined as the LLJ-like onshore flows.
-The composite fields of the Type 1 synoptic pattern show that two distinct maxima in wind speed at low levels appear over the sea surface to the west and east of Hainan Island (Figure 7a).
-The eastern marine LLJ-like southerlies leads to the enhanced coastal convergence below 900 hPa (Figures 7c,d).
-In higher layers (900-700 hPa), the land region is characterized by strong southwesterlies (Figures 7a,d) which tend to induce the midlevel divergence over the Yangjiang region (Figure 7b).
-The boundary-layer low-level convergence overlapping with the midlevel divergence, similar to the concept of double LLJ (Du & Chen, 2019a), may jointly strengthen the forced lifting for triggering coastal convection.
+The average wind profile in the high-occurrence LLJ area presents a salient "jetnose" feature (i.e., the speed maximum level) in the lowest 1 km layer (Figure 6b).
+Due to the averaging for all the Type 1 CI days, the speed on the maximum level of the profile (6.7 m s^{-1}) is smaller than the threshold of 10 m s-1 for defining an LLJ.
+Here, such low-level upstream southerlies are defined as the LLJ-like onshore flows.
+The composite fields of the Type 1 synoptic pattern show that two distinct maxima in wind speed at low levels appear